gazchap/gazchaps-woocommerce-getaddress-io-plugin/readme.txt

 == Filter Reference ==

 For developers, I've included a few filters that you can use to customise certain aspects of the plugin.
 These are:

+= User Interface =

+All of these filters take one argument, `$text`.

+`gazchaps-woocommerce-getaddress-io_find-address-button-text` - the text shown on the Find Address buttons (default: Find Address)
+`gazchaps-woocommerce-getaddress-io_find-address-searching-text` - the text shown when the Find Address button is selected (default: Searching...)

+Note: Although these two texts are translateable, filters will override any translations.

 = Error Messages =